 - Fees – Yes, Etsy’s fees can add up, and sometimes it will feel like you’re giving away profits.
 It might help to think of it like you’re paying to not have to do it alone.

 - Rules – Take careful note, Etsy has robust policies and maintains the right to expel your account at any time.
-In short, make sure you know, and follow, the rules.
+In short, make sure you check their best practices and you know, and follow, the rules.

 - Branding – Compared to other online selling platforms, Etsy can make it difficult at times to express your brand personality.
 If this feels like a problem, you may want to use Etsy Plus to unlock more customization options.